AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/generating-access-tokens-for-server-side-apis-legacy.md

 ---
-title: Generating Access Tokens for Server Side APIs
+title: Generating Access Tokens for Server Side APIs (Legacy)
 description: Learn how to facilitate communication between a third party server and AEM as a Cloud Service by generating a secure JWT Token
 hidefromtoc: yes
 ---